COACHIKO/Linphone-Flutter-Plugin/README.md

 Contributions are welcome!
 Please submit issues and pull requests to help improve the plugin.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details.# androiSip